muellerflorian/corona-fish/README.md

 # corona-fish

-This repository provide the code used to design smiFISH probes against SARS-cov-2., described in our paper, as well as up to date protocols:
+This repository provide the code used to design smiFISH probes against SARS-cov-2.

-__Title:__ to be defined.

-__Authors:__ to be established.

 ## Organization of repository